 Additional information: Lester Seifert and Wisconsin German

-• American Languages – German Dialects: A searchable online collection of German dialects from the MKI archives with translations, background information, and interpretative essays.
+- German-American and American English Dialects: An online collection of German dialects from the MKI archives with translations, background information, and interpretative essays.